cdenq/financial-and-election-data-programming/README.md

-# python-challenge
+# Financial and Election Data Programming
 ## About Py Me Up, Charlie

-`Py Me Up, Charlie` is a Python data analytics endeavor consisting of two parts: `PyBank` and `PyPoll`.
+`Py Me Up, Charlie` is a Python data analytics challenge consisting of two parts: `PyBank` and `PyPoll`.
 - `PyBank` computes specific summary statistics from a WallStreet `.csv` and exports the findings to a findings `.txt`
 - `PyPoll` computes specific summary statistics from a Voting `.csv` and exports the findings to a findings `.txt`